acl-org/emnlp-2023/_pages/calls/Main Conference Papers.md

 ## Important Notice

 [**The direct submission link**](https://openreview.net/group?id=EMNLP/2023/Conference) is available.
-Please use this link for both abstract and paper submission.
+Authors will use the same link to submit the abstract first, then the full paper.
 For abstract submissions, there is no need to upload a pdf paper.
-Once you have made a submission, you can keep revising the same submission until the paper deadline by going to the author console.
+Authors will have until the submission date to submit the full manuscript.
+Once a submission has been made, the same submission can be revised until the paper deadline by going to the author console.
+After the abstract submission deadline, the form will change and some fields will become mandatory.

 Coming soon: ARR commitment link.